Back

 Here’s an example: imagine a room with a big TV and an automated lighting system.
 When you sit down in the evening to watch a movie, you turn the TV on, and the lights dynamically adjust, dimming to simulate a theater-going experience.
 The same logic can be applied to almost any hardware, from conveyor belts to data centers and medical systems.

 That’s why IoT ecosystems hold so much potential.
-Combining IoT functionality with forward-looking ideas can help us make any industry better.
+Combining IoT functionality with forward-looking ideas can help us make any business sector better, be it an automotive industry or oil and gas industry.
 This tech can create sustainable urban centers, optimize supply lines, build reliable security systems, and much more.

 An overview of the IoT market